POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 8. Update your resume and portfolio

-This is your opportunity to showcase how your talents and expertise meet the requirements of the job.
+This is your opportunity to showcase how your talents and expertise meet the job requirements.
 You can do the following to improve your chances of getting hired:

-• Research about the potential employer, their values, and the specific requirements of the job.
+• Research the potential employer, their values, and the job’s requirements.
 Visit their official website and social media accounts to learn more about them.
 You can also take the initiative and ask others who may have applied through the same agency.
-Knowing more about the company gives you a better idea of what kind of traits the employer looks for in their employees so that you can prepare ahead of time.
+Knowing more about the company gives you a better idea of what traits the employer looks for in their employees, so you can prepare beforehand.

 • Create a customized cover letter and resume.
-A personalized cover letter will let the agency know that you’re serious about getting the job.
-It makes you stand out from the competition and makes your resume much more memorable and impactful.
-To make a good first impression, be sure to immediately highlight your greatest accomplishments and strengths.
+A personalized cover letter will let the agency know you’re serious about getting the job.
+It makes you stand out from the competition and makes your resume more memorable and impactful.
+To make a good first impression, immediately highlight your most significant accomplishments and strengths.

 • Prepare for your interview.
-List down relevant topics and questions that you may expect the interviewer to bring up so that you’re prepared to answer them.
-Review the job description and think of how to highlight your skills to match the requirements of the job.
+List relevant topics and questions you may expect the interviewer to bring up so you’re prepared to answer them.
+Review the job description and think of how to highlight your skills to match the job requirements.

 You should also consider preparing a list of questions for your interviewer.
 Asking relevant questions about the job has some distinct advantages.
-Firstly, it helps you be more prepared for the job in case you are hired.
-Secondly, it shows the interviewer that you are knowledgeable and skilled in that field since it will be hard for someone to ask good questions about a subject that they have little to no experience in.
+Firstly, it helps you be more prepared for the job if you are hired.
+Secondly, it shows the interviewer that you are knowledgeable and skilled in that field since it will be hard for someone to ask good questions about a subject in which they have little to no experience.
 Lastly, it shows your sincerity and interest in getting the job.

 9. Submit your application